Browns trade quarterback Baker Mayfield to Panthers

 Mayfield sat out the finale and had surgery soon after.
 Browns general manager Andrew Berry said he expected Mayfield to bounce back as the team’s starter in 2022, but everything changed with the pursuit of Watson.

 In recent weeks, as Watson’s legal entanglement dragged on, there had been speculation the Browns could turn to Mayfield.
-But the quarterback recently said he didn’t think a reconciliation with Cleveland was possible.
+But the quarterback recently said he didn’t think a reconciliation was possible.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL